-COC will determine if a family has committed serious or repeated violations of the lease based on available evidence, including but not limited to, a court-ordered eviction or an owner's notice to evict, police reports, and affidavits from the owner, neighbors, or other credible parties with direct knowledge.
+The PHACOC - will determine if a family has committed serious or repeated violations of the lease based on available evidence, including but not limited to, a court-ordered eviction or an owner's notice to evict, police reports, and affidavits from the owner, neighbors, or other credible parties with direct knowledge.

 Serious and repeated lease violations will include, but not be limited to, nonpayment of rent, disturbance of neighbors, destruction of property, living or housekeeping habits that cause damage to the unit or premises, and criminal activity.
 Generally, the criterion to be used will be whether or not the reason for the eviction was the fault of the tenant or guests.
-Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault, or stalking will not be construed as serious or repeated lease violations by the victim [24 CFR 5.2005(c)(1)].
+Any incidents of, or criminal activity related to, domestic violence, dating violence, sexual assault, or stalking, or human trafficking will not be construed as serious or repeated lease violations by the victim [see_24 CFR 5.2005(c)(1)].

-• The family must notify COC and the owner before moving out of the unit or terminating the lease.
+• The family must notify the PHA and the owner before moving out of the unit or terminating the lease.

 The family must comply with lease requirements regarding written notice to the owner.
-The family must provide written notice to COC at the same time the owner is notified.
+The family must provide written notice to the PHACOC -at the same time the owner is notified.

-- The family must promptly give COC a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
-The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by COC.
-The family must promptly notify COC in writing of the birth, adoption, or court-awarded custody of a child.
+- The family must promptly give the PHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the PHA.
+The family must promptly notify the PHA in writing of the birth, adoption, or court-awarded custody of a child.
 The family must request PHA approval to add any other family member as an occupant of the unit.

 The request to add a family member must be submitted in writing and approved prior to the person moving into the unit.
-COC will determine eligibility of the new member in accordance with the policies in Chapter 3.
+The PHACOC-will determine eligibility of the new member in accordance with the policies in Chapter 3.